-- Medical claims data include diagnoses coded in ICD-9-CM that are submitted as part of a reimbursement claim for health services and - EHRs may capture Person Conditions in the form of diagnosis codes or symptoms.
+- \bullet Medical claims data include diagnoses coded in ICD-9-CM that are submitted as part of a reimbursement claim for health services and - EHRs may capture Person Conditions in the form of diagnosis codes or symptoms.

-Field Required l Type Description condition_occurrence_id Yes integer A unique identifier for each Condition Occurrence event. person_id Yes integer A foreign key identifier to the Person who is experiencing the condition.
-The demographic details of that Person are stored in the PERSON table.

-Field Required Type Description condition_concept_id Yes integer A foreign key that refers to a Standard Condition Concept identifier in the Standardized $condition_start_date$ Yes date Vocabularies.
-The date when the instance of the Condition is recorded. $condition_start_datetime$ No datetime The date and time when the instance of the Condition is recorded. $condition_end_date$ No date The date when the instance of the Condition is considered to have ended. $condition_end_datetime$ No date The date when the instance of the Condition is considered to have ended. condition_type_concept_id Yes integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the source data from which the condition was recorded, the level of standardization, and the type of occurrence. stop_reason No $\operatorname{varchar}(20)$ The reason that the condition was no longer present, as indicated in the source data. provider_id No integer A foreign key to the Provider in the PROVIDER table who was responsible for capturing (diagnosing) the Condition. visit_occurrence_id No integer A foreign key to the visit in the VISIT table during which the Condition was determined (diagnosed). condition_source_concept_i dNo integer A foreign key to a Condition Concept that refers to the code used in the source. condition_source_value No varchar(50) The source code for the condition as it appears in the source data.
-This code is mapped to a standard condition concept in the Standardized Vocabularies and the original code is stored here for reference.
+Field Required Type Description condition_occurrence_id Yes integer A unique identifier for each Condition Occurrence event. person_id Yes integer A foreign key identifier to the Person who is experiencing the condition.
+The demographic details of that Person are stored in the PERSON table. $condition_concept_id$ Yes integer A foreign key that refers to a Standard Condition Concept identifier in the Standardized Vocabularies. $condition_start_date$ Yes date The date when the instance of the Condition is recorded. $condition_start_date time$ No datetime The date and time when the instance of the Condition is recorded. $condition_end_date$ No date The date when the instance of the Condition is considered to have ended. $condition_end_date time$ No date The date when the instance of the Condition is considered to have ended. $condition_type_concept_id$ Yes integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the source data from which the condition was recorded, the level of standardization, and the type of occurrence. stop_reason No varchar(20) The reason that the condition was no longer present, as indicated in the source data. provider_id No integer A foreign key to the Provider in the PROVIDER table who was responsible for capturing (diagnosing) the Condition. $visit_occurrence_id$ No integer A foreign key to the visit in the VISIT table during which the Condition was determined (diagnosed). condition_source_value No varchar(50) The source code for the condition as it appears in the source data.
+This code is mapped to a standard condition concept in the Standardized Vocabularies and the original code is stored here for reference. $condition_source_concept_i$ dNo integer A foreign key to a Condition Concept that refers to the code used in the source. condition_status_source_va lu N o varchar(50) The source code for the condition status as it appears in the source data. $condition_status_concept_ic$ d No integer A foreign key to the predefined concept in the standard vocabulary reflecting the condition status